 Given the decrease in police officers per capita, this finding suggests that increased police spending in the 10 cities is attributed mainly to rising costs for police salaries or overtime and benefits as well as other department needs.
 Unlike most public employees in Wisconsin, police officers are still covered by broad union contracts, but this analysis did not examine whether that is affecting their compensation.

 Meanwhile, according to FBI data, violent crime rates from 2008 to 2017 increased in all but two of the cities (Green Bay and Oshkosh).
 For the 10 cities combined, the violent crime rate increased 24%, from 717.9 offenses per 100,000 residents to 890.3.
 It is important to note the overall violent crime rate in 2017 was modestly impacted by a change in the definition of sexual assault.
+Three of the 10 cities changed their reporting practices during the period (Madison and Green Bay in 2010 and Racine in 2017), which can also impact crime statistics, though the remaining cities as a group also saw a rise in violent crime rates.

 The Wisconsin figures run contrary to the national trend.
 According to FBI data, the violent crime rate for all U.S. cities decreased by 14.4%, from 547.2 offenses per 100,000 residents in 2008 to 468.2 in 2017.
 On the other hand, the total crime rate for the ten Wisconsin cities, including both violent and property crimes, fell by 28.3%, primarily driven by a decrease in property crimes.